aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 Advantages:

-- no breaking changes between minor versions will encourage users to declare a flexible version on `aws-cdk-lib`.
+- Experimental APIs can be used without declaring a fixed version on `aws-cdk-lib`.
-- We will still be able to push critical updates to previous experimental versions of an API.
-For example, if we discover that `grantWrite` grants overly permissive, a bug that exits in all of its experimental (deprecated) predecessors, we will be able to push the fix to them as well, allowing us to reach more customers.
+- We will be able to push critical updates to previous experimental versions of an API.
+For example, if we discover that `grantWrite` grants overly permissive permissions, and the same occur in all of its experimental (deprecated) predecessors, we will be able to push the fix to them as well.
+This will allow us to get the fix to more customers in case of a critical fix.
 - All APIs will be in `aws-cdk-lib`, preventing dependencies hell.
 - Libraries will be able to use experimental APIs without locking their consumers to a specific version of `aws-cdk-lib`.